 It is the responsibility of every employee to ensure that operations are conducted properly and in compliance with given instructions.
 Employees must promptly report any suspected violation relating to accounting, internal controls, and auditing to their immediate superior.

-Neighbors and other stakeholders are welcome to contact either the business unit or any of the company functions by a variety of channels, i.e. phone, e-mail, written correspondence.
+Neighbors and other stakeholders are welcome to contact either the business unit or any of the company functions through a variety of channels, e.g. phone, e-mail, written correspondence.

 The subjects of reports received by Boliden included noise, vibrations, dust, and other types of disturbances to the locality.
 Complaints are handled in accordance with local procedures.